Franz Heeke, Muenster (Germany)

 (a) The planets produce a differential rotation of our sun, which varies with their constellation.
 This differential rotation generates whirls and turbulence, which we observe as sunspots and solar activities.

 (c) Mean density and ellipticity of planets depend on the ratio of equatorial velocity to escape velocity.
 Moons, by "driving" the rotation of their parent planet, are in this way affecting its density and shape.
-This then applies as well to planets and our sun as to exoplanets and their central stars.
+This then applies also to planets and our sun and to exoplanets and their central stars.

 (d) Planets are exchanging angular momentum among themselves in such a way, that mutual disturbances are minimized.
 This is probably reflected in the Titius-Bode law.

-(e) Nebular theories, according to which all bodies of our solar system formed together from one and the same rotating cloud, are becoming less convincing.
+(e) Nebular theories, according to which all bodies of our solar system formed from one and the same rotating cloud, are not convincing anymore.
 At least some of the planets or moons came into being separately, are captured and joined our solar system step by step.

 Time will show, which ones of these conclusions are correct and which are wrong.

-As an engineer and amateur astronomer I have done research into shaker effects for more than 30 years now, stimulated by a paper of Paul D. Jose (1965): "Sun's motion and sunspots" - Refs - .
+As an engineer and amateur astronomer I have done research into shaker effects for more than 40 years now, stimulated by a paper of Paul D. Jose (1965): "Sun's motion and sunspots" - Refs .
 All central celestial bodies are being shaken around eccentrically to a minor or greater extent, depending on mass, orbit and orbit eccentricity of their satellite(s).
 This produces, according to my theory, spin angular momentum in central bodies, if these are gaseous or "elastic" to some degree.
 The axis of rotation tends to stand upright to the plane of shaking, which is the mean orbital plane of the satellite(s).
-Gaseous central bodies will show a differential rotation, since their masses at different radii react differently to a particular shaking and swinging motion.
+Gaseous central bodies then will show a differential rotation.

-I cannot prove my theory as yet.
-It requires mathematical modeling and testing.
-Some suggestions for testing my ideas are outlined in chapter 6.
+My theory requires mathematical modeling and testing.
+Some suggestions for testing the ideas are given in chapter 6.

 Paul D. Jose calculated and analyzed sun's motion around the center of mass of the solar system for the period from 1843 to 2013.
-He compared his research results with the then available sunspot data.
-Finding a correlation between sun's motion and solar activity, he concluded: "The relationships set forth here imply that certain dynamic forces exerted on the sun by the motion of the planets are the cause of the sunspot activity", . and furthermore: "Similar preliminary studies for the earth and moon indicate, that weather conditions may be dependent on such forces".
+He used, probably because of limited computer capacities at his time, data of the five outer planets only.
+He compared his research results with the then available sunspot data and found, nevertheless, a correlation between sun's motion and sunspot cycles.
+He concluded: "The relationships set forth here imply that certain dynamic forces exerted on the sun by the motion of the planets are the cause of the sunspot activity", and furthermore: "Similar preliminary studies for the earth and moon indicate, that weather conditions may be dependent on such forces".

-Shaker effects are driving and controlling the rotation of our sun, thereby producing a differential rotation, since masses at different radii react differently to sun's eccentric motion.
-Friction between differentially rotating masses then produces the turbulence and whirls, which we observe as sunspots and solar activities.
-The intensity of solar activities varies according to changes in sun's motion, and sunspot polarities reverse, whenever the pattern of shaking changes.
+Shaker effects are driving and controlling the rotation of our sun, thereby producing a differential rotation.
+Friction between the differentially rotating masses then produces the turbulence and whirls, which we observe as sunspots and solar activities.
+The intensity of solar activities varies with changes in sun's motion, and sunspot polarities reverse, whenever the pattern of shaking changes.

 Our sun is moving about the center of mass of the solar system alternately along larger and smaller eccentric loops, as shown in Figure-1.
 Sun's motion along each one of those loops corresponds in principle with the duration of one solar cycle, as marked.
 Whenever sun travels from one loop towards or into the next one, there is a basic change in sun's velocity and in the curvature of its motion.
-The pattern of shaking changes and with it the differential rotation.
-Masses, which are pushing ahead when sun is being shaken along a large loop, are falling back, when sun is traveling along a small loop, and vice versa.
+The pattern of shaking changes.
+Masses, which are pushing ahead when sun is being shaken along a small loop, are falling back, when sun is traveling along a large loop, and vice versa.
 This causes a reversal in energy- transfer, which we observe as a reversal in sunspot polarities.

 Shaker effects are driving and controlling the rotation of sun and planets.
-However, this does not mean, that all their spin angular momentum must have been produced in this way.
-Some of it may have been derived from the formation process.
-But the satellites, planets and moons, carry the bulk of their system's total angular momentum and with this they have a controlling influence on the rotational period of their central mass.
+However, this does not mean, that all their spin angular momentum has been produced in this way.
+Some of it probably derived from the formation process (conservation of angular momentum).
+But the satellites, planets and moons, carrying the bulk of their system's total angular momentum, have a controlling influence on the rotational period of their central mass.
 They also control the position of its axis of rotation, which tends to stand upright to the mean orbital plane of the satellites.

-Publications Refs - and are describing in mathematical terms a correlation between the rotational period of a central celestial body and the masses and orbital periods of its satellites.
+Publications - Refs and are describing in mathematical terms a correlation between the rotational period of a central celestial body and the masses and orbital periods of its satellites.
 This indicates, that an exchange of angular momentum takes place between satellites and their central mass.
 However, transfer of angular momentum in celestial systems is not one- sided, towards the central mass only.
-Some transfer and balancing may occur also from a central mass towards its satellite(s) and between the satellites themselves within a system.
+Some transfer and balancing may occur also from a central mass towards its satellite(s) and between the satellites themselves.
 As is known, the orbit of Mars- moon Phobos is contracting, meaning a transfer of angular momentum towards the spin of Mars.
 On the other hand, our moon's orbit is slowly expanding, meaning a transfer of angular momentum from earth to moon.
 Earth's rotation is slowing down.
-Textbooks say, these phenomena are because of "tidal drag" and "tidal friction" .
-My view is, that "shaker effects" are also involved in this.

 My assumption is, that the spinning of a planet can be accelerated by "shaker-effects" up to the point of disintegration.
 Planetary matter then may be expelled and escape at the planet's equator, forming planetary rings.
 This possibly under combined influence of centrifugal-, eruptive- and other forces.
 The escaped matter, once in orbit, then may mix up with matter captured from outside (meteoritic material etc.).